 During peak application periods, missing items can take up to two weeks to be processed after being received.
-For your up-to-date application status, please log back into your online application using the Admission ID and PIN you created.
+For your up-to-date application status, please log back into your online application.

 In order to be admitted to UVU all students under 20 years old (by the first day of the semester) are required to submit official ACT/SAT scores.
 For student 20 or older, we require acceptable college level math and English credits or the Accuplacer placement test.
 These tests are available through our Testing Services Department.
 For information on when, where, and how to take the Accuplacer or ACT-R, visit Testing Services

 To have your official ACT scores sent to UVU visit ACT